satymshrma/satymshrma/README.md

 I'm Satyam.
 I'm a Software Engineer from Dehradun, Uttrakhand, India.

-I like to work with front end technologies.
-I like to work on software that directly interacts with the people using it.
-I have a vested interest in UX/UI and am a hobby/novice/aspirant game dev.
+I have little experience in big data, machine learning, and AI technologies, and I like working with user-focused software.
+I'm currently aiming to grow as a machine learning engineer.

-I am currently studying web based technologies.
+I am currently studying AI based technologies.

-I also like anime, xainxia, to draw & make 3D models.

-📫 You can reach me at [@satymshrma](https://t.me/satymshrma) on Telegram, or mail me at satyamsharma.geu@gmail.com
+📫 You can reach me at [@satymshrma](https://t.me/satymshrma) on Telegram, or mail me at satymshrma+DMs@gmail.com

-Below are my repositories.
-(They are a bit messy, and at some places a little incomplete.
-But I'm working on it, so just bear with me for the while. <3)
 <!--
 **satymshrma/satymshrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.